-Ruby has several GC parameters to tune GC performance and you can configure these parameters via environment variable (Parameter list is here).
+Ruby has several GC parameters to tune GC performance and you can configure these parameters via an environment variable (Parameter list).
 To reduce memory usage, set

 RUBY_GC_HEAP_OLDOBJECT_LIMIT_FACTORto a lower value.

 RUBY_GC_HEAP_OLDOBJECT_LIMIT_FACTORis used for full GC trigger and the default is

-Do full GC when the number of old objects is more than R * Nwhere R is this factor andN is the number of old objects just after last full GC.
+Do full GC when the number of old objects is more than R * N where R is this factor and N is the number of old objects just after last full GC.

 The CPU is often the bottleneck for Fluentd instances that handle billions of incoming records.
-To utilize multiple CPU cores, we recommend using
+To utilize multiple CPU cores, we recommend using the

 If this article is incorrect or outdated, or omits critical information, please let us know.
-Fluentd is a open source project under Cloud Native Computing Foundation (CNCF).
+Fluentd is an open-source project under Cloud Native Computing Foundation (CNCF).
 All components are available under the Apache 2 License.